top of page

 For a VO2 Max test, it is ideal that you will be well rested, nourished, and hydrated.
 Heavy meals should be avoided within 2 hours of a test.
 Alcohol, coffee, and other stimulants should also be avoided well before a test.
 Proper attire and shoes should be worn.

 RMR testing, on the other hand, is done in a relaxed position.
-You will be in a reclined zero gravity chair, with the mask on, for approximately 20 minutes.
-The test includes a 10-minute "settle-in" followed by the 10-minute test.
+You will be in a reclined zero gravity chair, with the mask on, for approximately 10 minutes.
+The test includes a 5-minute "settle-in" followed by the 5-minute test.
 Ideally the RMR test is done in a fasting state, with no caffeine or other stimulants used for 5 hours prior to the test.
 In addition, vigorous activity should be avoided for 12 hours prior to a RMR test.

 Testing locations offered.

 VO2 Max testing will be offered at TFL CrossFit in Mount Airy, Maryland, unless other arrangements are made.
-If allowed, I can bring the equipment to your gym, your home gym, or the great outdoors.
-Ideally a test will be done in the environment in which you currently exercise.
-If that is mountain biking, or running outdoors, we can figure out how to perform a test in the environment, as weather and other factors allow.
+If allowed, I can bring the equipment to your gym, your home gym (if I know you, or I will bring a colleague with me), or the great outdoors.
+Ideally a test will be done in a modality you currently use.
+If that is mountain biking, or running outdoors, we can figure out how to perform a test outside, as weather and other factors allow.
 The benefit of the equipment I have is that it is portable!

 Unlocking-HYROX-Performance_3x2_Featured-900x600.jpg